 PulseNote is the digital health infrastructure for Bangladesh.
 Four portals run on a shared cloud platform, one for doctors, one for patients, one for hospitals, and one for public health teams.
 Doctors capture voice notes, AI summaries, and prescriptions.
 Patients hold their full record on a phone, accessible by QR code in an emergency.
 Hospitals run wards on the same software, starting with the malnutrition unit at Bangladesh Medical University.
 Public health teams aggregate trends across institutions.
 The platform is operated in Asia South 1, with data residency, encryption, and audit logging built in for compliance with Bangladesh's PDPA 2026.

 PulseNote Pty Ltd is headquartered in Melbourne, Australia.
 Our first clinical pilot is the malnutrition ward at Bangladesh Medical University.
-We are a small team of engineers, clinicians, and privacy advisors.
-Meet the people building this on the .
+We are a small team of engineers, clinicians, and privacy advisors, and we are hiring carefully as we expand to more wards and more hospitals.